Raph-AI/signaturemean/README.md

 ## References

 [1] Chevyrev, I. and Kormilitzin, A. (2016) ‘A Primer on the Signature Method in Machine Learning’, arXiv:1603.03788 [cs, stat] [Preprint].
 Available at: http://arxiv.org/abs/1603.03788 (Accessed: 9 August 2021).

-[2] Pennec, Xavier, and Vincent Arsigny.
-2013.
-“Exponential Barycenters of the Canonical Cartan Connection and Invariant Means on Lie Groups.”
-In Matrix Information Geometry, edited by Frank Nielsen and Rajendra Bhatia, 123–66.
-Berlin, Heidelberg: Springer Berlin Heidelberg. https://doi.org/10.1007/978-3-642-30232-9_7.